 ELD Distance Learning FAQsResponses to frequently asked questions (FAQs) regarding designated and integrated English language development (ELD) within distance learning instruction.

-Are designated and integrated English language development (ELD) instruction required to continue during distance learning?
+Is designated English language development (ELD) required on a daily basis during distance learning?

-Yes.
 English learners must continue to receive designated and integrated ELD as part of their educational curriculum.
-Local educational agencies (LEAs) have flexibility to determine how services will be provided to students in order for the students to make progress toward English proficiency and meet grade level academic achievement.
+While daily live interaction with certificated employees and peers is a required element of distance learning, local educational agencies (LEAs) have flexibility to determine how services will be provided to students in order for the students to make progress toward English proficiency and meet grade level academic achievement.
 Each LEA should have a plan for providing instruction aligned with its language acquisition program.

 Is there a minimum number of minutes required for ELD instruction?